agluh/outbox-bundle/readme.md

 The php process is not designed to work for a long time.
 So it has to quit periodically.
 Or, the command may exit because of error or exception.
 Something has to bring it back and continue events publication (if not used auto publication).
 You can use Supervisord for that.
 It starts processes and keep an eye on them while they are working.

 Here an example of supervisord configuration.
-It runs four instances of outbox:publish command.
+It runs an instance of outbox:publish command.

 ```ini
 [program:outbox_worker]